 When a patient comes to the hospital with bleeding ulcers, endoscopy is usually performed.
 This procedure is critical for the diagnosis, determination of treatment options, and treatment of bleeding ulcers.

 In high-risk patients or those with evidence of bleeding, options include watchful waiting with medical treatments or surgery.
 The first critical steps for massive bleeding are to stabilize the patient and support vital functions with fluid replacement and possibly blood transfusions.
 People on NSAIDs should stop taking these drugs, if possible.

-Between 10 - 20% of patients require more invasive procedures for bleeding, such as major abdominal surgery.
+Around 10% to 20% of patients require more invasive procedures for bleeding, such as angiography with embolization or major abdominal surgery.